 ~ 10 Tips: How to Handle Children with Emotional Fits/Tantrums Due to Gluten Exposure from Allergy Free Alaska ~ I can’t speak highly enough about Megan’s willingness to share her family’s story on the emotional ramifications of getting “glutened.”
 Her tips on how to handle children when they are experiencing uncontrolled emotions are incredibly helpful.
 While Megan is sharing her youngest daughter’s experiences primarily, so much of this post applies to both children and adults.
 You’ll want to print out her tips and keep them at hand for when you’re overwhelmed by the situation and are unable to figure out what to do next.

-~ Seeded Vegan Buns from Free Range Cookies ~ Linda always blows me away with her gluten-free, vegan bread options and my reaction to these buns is no different!
+~ Seeded Vegan Buns from Free Range Cookies (sadly, this site is no longer active) ~ Linda always blows me away with her gluten-free, vegan bread options and my reaction to these buns is no different!
 She says that “These soft yet chewy gluten free buns are great for sandwiches or whatever burger (vegan or not) gets slung your way.”

-~ Coconut Ice Cream Crunch Bar from Betty Rawker ~ Oh my goodness, Andrea’s Coconut Ice Cream Crunch Bars look awesome!
+~ Coconut Ice Cream Crunch Bar from Forest and Fauna ~ Oh my goodness, Andrea’s Coconut Ice Cream Crunch Bars look awesome!
 I always loved ice cream crunch bars back in the day.
 I Haven’t had one in a very long time, but that’s about to change!

 What you need to know before linking up:

 ~ Your link must be related to the gluten-free diet.